alienchow/alienchow.github.io/content/post/pager_burnout/index.md

 One of the first things I noticed after joining my current team was the sheer amount of alert noise going on in the Slack channels.
-A major part of the noise were clearly due to overly sensitive alerting thresholds and low priority
+A major part of the noise was clearly due to overly sensitive alerting thresholds and low priority
 signals:

 1. 1 pod in a service had a 2 minute CPU utilisation above 50%.